samartzidis/magicstick.io/docs/README.md

 ### Entering Unicode Characters and Emojis

+> **Note:** This functionality currently only works in Windows and requires the magicstick-ui utility to be running.

 Please note that this currently only works in Windows, as it relies on the magicstick-ui utility.
 Also, the program that you are typing in to must have Unicode support (e.g. Windows WordPad or Microsoft Word).

 For entering **Unicode** characters, you need to know the decimal Unicode point value of the character.
 You can use [these tables](https://www.quackit.com/character_sets/unicode/versions/unicode_9.0.0/) for that and take the number from the **Decimal** column value (without the other characters around it).